joshbegley/nyt-latest/previous.md

 **How far can belief (and cheese graters) take Chicago?
 The Bears are gonna find out**\
 `Chicago has wanted a Bears team like this for a very long time.
-And now they have it.`\
+And now the city has it.`\
 https://nytimes.com/athletic/6961011/2026/01/11/bears-packers-playoff-recap-caleb-williams-comeback/

 **Caleb Williams powers 'legacy' win in Bears' playoff comeback over Packers**\